 “Rotterdam has maybe some more experience than other cities, but we must help each other,” says Brabers.

-With the EMOSS ZE now having driven many miles and emptied many garbage containers, Brabers and his colleague Paul van Emmerik have learned a lot about the reality of powering a 28-ton behemoth with green power.
+With the city’s electric garbage trucks now having driven many miles and emptied many bins, Brabers and his colleague Paul van Emmerik have learned a lot about the reality of powering a 28-ton behemoth with green power.
 “The problem is really the charging,” says van Emmerik, the city’s manager of sustainable fleetcare.
 “It’s all about charging, and the renewable energy you want to have, and you have to be able to stock it over the seasons.”

 “The cost of the charging infrastructure is also expensive,” adds Brabers.
 Clearly, making sure that a service vehicle in operation on a daily basis has enough battery is a much different challenge from charging a personal vehicle – and this is before factoring in the strain from Rotterdam’s fleet of electric public transport vehicles.
 “They have a lot of power already, and still they cannot cope with the power they need,” adds van Emmerik.